glossary: Explore Elondrian Lore

 Vigardians: Mythical warriors of the fallen Svenn Empire.
 It was said they could best any man in combat; the only thing that could take them down was dragons—and indeed, four hundred years ago, the dragons supposedly did during the Dragon Wars.

-War of Treason, The: A devastating war led by the Betrayer, a rogue human mage, that took place 40 years ago.
+War of Treason, The: A devastating war led by the Betrayer, a rogue human mage, that took place 40 years ago, in the year 1113.
 It decimated the continent, ended countless royal bloodlines, and almost caused the fall of the Republic.
 The War of Treason left the continent in ashes and is the entire reason why the Realm-Building Enterprise was conceived.
 Historians also agree this was the foundation of the present elven hatred of humankind.

 Wyvern: This dragon class has only two legs, with larger wings that comprise of most of their body's surface area.
 Together with their slender build, they are swifter than most four-legged dragons.
 It's also commonly known that wyverns are extremely aggressive and difficult to tame.
 For this reason, the Order has many restrictions around who can Bind with a wyvern.